tilemill-project/tilemill/_posts/docs/guides/0203-01-01-designing-heat-maps-with-tilemill-and-qgis.md

 ### Working with QGIS

 Make sure you are running at least QGIS >= 1.9.
-At the time of writing this, this is the development release.
+At the time of writing, this is the development release.
 Mac users can find it at [kyngchaos](http://www.kyngchaos.com/software/qgis).

 Next you'll need to enable the Heatmap Plugin.
 Open the pane below by selecting Plugins > Manage plugins.
 In the following pane, check the box for the Heatmap Plugin. _Note: This plugin is only available for QGIS 1.9 and above_.
 You may need to restart QGIS for these changes to take effect.

 ![plugin](http://farm6.staticflickr.com/5325/7173395958_5d4d96aef9_z.jpg)

 Now add some point data.
-Data below is from the DC office of Alcoholic Beverages Regulatory Administration, made available by DC's open data portal [data.dc.gov](http://data.dc.gov/).
-It can be downloaded [here](http://dcatlas.dcgis.dc.gov/download/ABRALicenseePt.ZIP)[here](http://data.octo.dc.gov/Metadata.aspx?id=293).
+Data below is from the Washington, DC Alcoholic Beverage Regulation Administration, made available by DC's open data portal [data.dc.gov](http://data.dc.gov/).
+It can be downloaded [here](http://dcatlas.dcgis.dc.gov/download/ABRALicenseePt.ZIP).

 ![abra-qgis](http://farm8.staticflickr.com/7076/7173395998_9f16de7e40_z.jpg)